optimax/scriban/readme.md

 Scriptic is a fast, powerful, safe and lightweight text templating language and engine for .NET, with a compatibility mode for parsing `liquid` templates.

-Scriptic is a direct fork of, and extension to, [Scriban](https://github.com/lunet-io/scriban) and thus inherits all of its awesome features, **adding support for layouts and sections (similar to .NET Razor's)** (see below).
+Scriptic is a direct fork of, and extension to, [Scriban](https://github.com/lunet-io/scriban) and thus inherits all of its awesome features, **while adding support for layouts and sections (similar to .NET Razor's)** (see below).

 The following applies equally to Scriptic and Scriban: